 Chaparral Rail Trail, connecting four counties northeast of Dallas, has been developing since it was first envisioned in 1995.
 The 35-mile route is the westernmost leg of the regional Northeast Texas Trail system, which will one day span more than 130 miles and 19 communities.

-The Chaparral Rail Trail, spanning five counties northeast of Dallas, has been developing since it was first envisioned in 1995.
-The trail begins in Farmersville, where its first 2.5 miles are paved.
+The rail-trail begins in Farmersville, where its first 2.5 miles are paved.
 The trailhead is located a block from downtown at the Onion Shed, a restored building from the 1930s that was once used as a loading dock for the onion industry.

-When the pavement ends, expect a crushed stone surface suitable for hiking, mountain biking, or horseback riding.
-Note that the section between Celeste and Ladonia is an unimproved trail through rugged terrain.
+When the pavement ends, expect a crushed-stone surface suitable for hiking, mountain biking, or horseback riding.
+Outside the city, the route feels remote and forested.

 Parking is available at the trail's western end at the historical Onion Shed (151 S. Main Street) and at the J.W.
 Spain Athletic Complex (400 Merit Street).